Frequently Asked Questions (FAQ) Regarding Removal of Conditions from your Two Year Conditional Green Card

 - The reason for your trip;

-- How long you intended to be out of the United States on that trip or a series of trips;
+- Evidence showing how long you intended to be out of the United States on that trip or on a series of trips;

 - Any other circumstances regarding your absence; and